Automattic/simplenote-android/TESTING-CHECKLIST.md

 - [ ] Can change analytics sharing setting
 - [ ] Changing `Condensed note list` mode immediately updates and reflects in note list
 - [ ] Changing `Sort Order` immediately updates and reflects in note list
+- [ ] Changing `Tag Sorting` immediately updates and reflects in tag list
 - [ ] For each sort type the pinned notes appear first in the note list
 - [ ] Changing `Theme` immediately updates app for desired color scheme
 - [ ] After turning on passcode lock, passcode is required to resume the app (from lock screen, from background, after force-closing it)